 Astrill VPN is another of the more expensive options we’re including here.
 On the plus side, though, it’s also one of the fastest.

 Every VPN provider we’ve mentioned thus far generally supports torrenting, and each one is reliable in terms of bypassing geo-restrictions such as the ones imposed by Netflix.
-Owing to its strong performances, however, Astrill is by far the best at these practices.
+Owing to its strong performances, however, Astrill VPN is by far the best at these practices.

 While there may actually be even faster VPN providers out there, none combine their great performances with Astrill’s security credentials.
 Not only does it secure your server connections with AES-256-bit encryption, but it’s also registered in Seychelles, a territory without invasive data retention laws or legal jurisdiction to freely survey server information.